 I know

-Russian singer Varvara(real name Elena Vladimirovna Tutanova, after marriage - Susova) was born on July 30, 1973 in the city of Balashikha in a family of engineers.
+Russian singer Varvara(real name Elena Vladimirovna Tutanova, after marriage - Susova) was born on July 30, 1973 in the city of Balashikha into a family of engineers.

-Varvara reluctantly recalls childhood, which was densely saturated with events that served the development of the future star.
-It’s hard to believe, but once this gorgeous blonde with the appearance of a fashion model was shy of her appearance and kept her “gray mouse” among her peers.
-A girl from Balashikha, from an ordinary family of engineers, simply did not like to study, and she, of course, was forced.
-And today, sometimes Varvara, sighing, says: "I had no childhood."
-However, there is something that makes her feel nostalgic - for example, music school in accordion class, although she graduated "from C to deuce, from deuce to count."
-Or the accordion donated by her grandfather to four-year-old Varvara: although it has been worn out for a long time, and many of the valves on it do not work, the singer tremulously keeps this gift.
+Varvara is reluctant to remember her childhood, which was densely packed with events that contributed to the development of the future star.
+It’s hard to believe, but once upon a time this luxurious blonde with the appearance of a fashion model was embarrassed by her appearance and behaved like a “gray mouse” among her peers.
+A girl from Balashikha, from an ordinary family of engineers, simply did not like to study, but, of course, she was forced to.
+And today, sometimes Varvara, sighing, says: “I didn’t have a childhood.”
+However, some things evoke nostalgic memories for her - for example, music school in accordion class, although she graduated from it “with a C to a D, from a D to a C.” Or the accordion given by the grandfather to four-year-old Varvara: although it has long been worn out, and many of the valves on it do not work, the singer carefully keeps this gift.

-With pleasure, Varvara was engaged only in dancing and sports, so at school she was responsible for organizing all evenings and matinees, being the head. the cultural sector.
-Surprisingly, she almost did not show interest in solo singing and even almost entered the Institute of Light Industry.
+With pleasure, Varvara was only involved in dancing and sports, so at school she was responsible for organizing all evenings and matinees, being the head. cultural sector.
+Surprisingly, she showed almost no interest in solo singing and even almost entered the Institute of Light Industry.
 Fortunately, she was stopped by one fateful event.
-Once in the House of Culture, where Varvara was dancing, she passed the door, from behind which one could hear crazy guitar cuts like AC / DC.
-But, having heard Paganini's virtuoso variation instead of hard rock, Varvara listened and truly stuck to the door.
+Once in the House of Culture, where Varvara was dancing, she walked past a door from behind which crazy guitar blasts like AC/DC could usually be heard.
+But, having heard Paganini’s virtuoso variation instead of hard rock, Varvara listened and was truly glued to the door.
 The further development of events was comical: the door opened and the girl literally burst into the room.
-But the shrewd guys did not laugh: they instinctively felt that something serious was behind this impulse, and gave Varvara an instant audition.
+But the insightful guys did not laugh: they instinctively felt that behind this impulse there was something serious, and gave Varvara an instant audition.

-Some time later, Varvara unexpectedly found herself in the troupe of the State Theater of Variety Performances, headed by the master of the national stage, Lev Leshchenko.
+After some time, Varvara unexpectedly found herself in the troupe of the State Theater of Variety Performances, headed by the master of the national stage, Lev Leshchenko.
 At the same time, the singer graduated from GITIS with a degree in pop artist.
-For several years she has been tirelessly touring with the theater as a soloist - and performing classics of the Soviet stage.
-It got to the point that during a tour of US cities, Barbara often woke up in the middle of the night and walked around the room like a lunatic, repeating songs from the program.
-But it was then that she had the opportunity to perform her own songs within the framework of large theater concerts.
-Soon, Varvara felt cramped in the theater, and she set off on a free flight.
+For several years she has been tirelessly touring with the theater as a soloist - and performing Soviet pop classics.
+It got to the point that during a tour of US cities, Varvara often woke up in the middle of the night and walked around the room like a sleepwalker, repeating songs from the program.
+But it was then that she had the opportunity to perform her own songs as part of large theater concerts.
+Soon Varvara felt cramped in the theater, and she took off on a free flight.

 The first album became a kind of test of strength for Varvara.
-Music critics, confused about the fact that there were no analogues to Varvara's music on the Russian stage, tried to put her on a par with the exalted Linda and the magnificent Valeria.
-"I will always be against drawing any analogies between my work and what pop-performers do in Russia.
-They exist in their own field, artificially created twenty years ago, and are afraid of any influx from the outside.
-Pop-music in Russia may take another twenty years. will not change if we do not catch the wave that is sweeping across the world today Pop music of a single country is not interesting if it does not contain elements of all other music, if it does not become world-pop-music.
-I can do music myself: Mylène Farmer, which in France, too, can not be attributed to either traditional rock, or "pop", or, moreover, to chanson.
-This is about definitions.
+Music critics, confused by the fact that there were no analogues to Varvara’s music on the Russian stage, tried to put her on a par with the exalted Linda and the magnificent Valeria.
+“I will always be against drawing any analogies between my work and what pop performers do in Russia.
+They exist in their own field, artificially created twenty years ago, and are afraid of any injections from the outside.
+Pop music in Russia may be around for another twenty years will not change if we do not catch the wave that is sweeping throughout the world today.
+Pop music of a particular country is not interesting if it does not contain elements of all other music, if it does not become world-pop-music.
+I can conduct music myself: Mylène Farmer, who in France also cannot be classified either as traditional rock, or as “pop,” or, especially, as chanson.
+This is what definitions are all about.

-In December 2004, the singer received an honorary diploma from the "Song of the Year" TV festival for the song "She flew and sang", for which she shot a video in Morocco a month later.
+In December 2004, the singer received an honorary diploma from the “Song of the Year” television festival for the song “I flew and sang,” for which a month later she shot a video in Morocco.

-In 2005, Varvara passed the National Selection of the International Eurovision Song Contest 2005, in the same year she took first place in the Internet voting held by the International Club OGAE and received the right to represent Russia at the celebration of the 50th anniversary of Eurovision in Denmark.
+In 2005, Varvara passed the National selection of the International Eurovision Song Contest 2005, in the same year she took first place in the Internet voting conducted by the OGAE International Club and received the right to represent Russia at the celebration of the 50th anniversary of Eurovision in Denmark.

 Since 2006, the singer has been actively touring the cities of Russia and European countries, introducing foreigners to the ethnic creativity of Russian musical culture.

-In 2009, the singer participates in the Festival of Russian Culture in London with her new program "Dreams", which contains the best of her works, in musical arrangements of which there are the sounds of a Yakut tambourine, the beats of North Caucasian drums and the melodic sounds of old Russian horns.
-The singer's musical group tries to use as many folk instruments as possible, thereby emphasizing the scale of Russian culture.
+In 2009, the singer participated in the Festival of Russian Culture in London with her new program “Dreams”, which contains her best works, the musical arrangements of which contain the sounds of the Yakut tambourine, the beats of North Caucasian drums and the melodic sounds of ancient Russian horns.
+The singer’s musical group tries to use as many folk instruments as possible, thereby emphasizing the scale of Russian culture.

-In recent years, many touring festivals and a wide variety of events have not been without the active participation of Varvara.
+In recent years, many tours, festivals and a wide variety of events could not be done without the active participation of Varvara.
 She has repeatedly participated in various music festivals, both in Russia and abroad.

 In 2010, Varvara was awarded the title of Honored Artist of Russia.

-In 2012, a new single and a video clip of the singer called "Dudochka" are released.
+In 2012, a new single and video clip of the singer called “Dudochka” was released.
 The authors of the words and music are V. Malezhik and A. Akhmatova.

 Personal life

-Having survived the failure of an early marriage, she met on the way the man of her dreams - businessman Mikhail Susov, who became her support in her work.
-A reliable rear enables her to create original works that differ from other performers.
+Having experienced the failure of an early marriage, she met the man of her dreams along the way - businessman Mikhail Susov, who became her support in her work.
+A reliable rear allows her to create original works that differ from other performers.
 The couple are raising four children.
-After all, she is a Barbara, she is not like everyone else!
+After all, she is Varvara, she is not like everyone else!

-The appearance of Varvara on the Russian stage marks a new era in the development of the Russian popular music industry.
-The songs she sings exist outside the traditional formats of "rock" or "pop", because her music is a subtle fusion of almost all the world's musical traditions.
-Alternative and symphonic music, ethnics of northern Europe and the East, electronics and new age, seasoned with a contemporary sound - from these elements, according to Varvara, modern popular music should be formed.
-In this quest to find the perfect form of pop music that would sound organically in any language in any country in the world, Varvara really comes closest to the glove-changing Madonna.
-And in this sense, Barbara is a stranger among her colleagues in the pop scene.
-One of Madonna's critics recently defined the style of her latest album "Music" as "romantic techno-rock dance".
-It is common knowledge that Madonna is an acknowledged experimenter in the field of contemporary music.
-Varvara's musical experiments can lead to the fact that we will finally have high-quality popular music, with which it is not a shame to enter the world music markets.
-Varvara does not like to play with definitions, but for those who like to put "excise stamps" and "factory hallmarks" on the sound and voice, the definition was found: Varvara makes an intelligent alternative Euro-pop.
-With some caution, it can be added that in Russia it entered this promising road first.
+Varvara's appearance on the Russian stage marks a new era in the development of the Russian popular music industry.
+The songs she sings exist outside of the traditional “rock” or “pop” formats, because her music is a subtle fusion of almost all world musical traditions.
+Alternative and symphonic music, ethnicity of northern Europe and the East, electronics and new age, seasoned with a current sound - from these elements, according to Varvara, modern popular music should be formed.
+In this quest to find the ideal form of pop music that would sound organically in any language in any country in the world, Varvara is truly the closest to the style-changing Madonna.
+And in this sense, Varvara is a stranger among her colleagues on the pop scene.
+One of Madonna's critics recently described the style of her latest album, "Music," as "romantic techno-rock dance."
+It is well known that Madonna is a recognized experimenter in the field of modern music.
+Varvara's musical experiments can lead to the fact that we will finally have high-quality popular music with which we are not ashamed to enter the world music markets.
+Varvara does not like to play with definitions, but for those who like to put “excise stamps” and “factory stamps” on the sound and voice, the definition has been found: Varvara makes intelligent alternative Euro-pop.
+With some caution, we can add that in Russia it was the first to take this promising path.

-The real name of Varvara is Elena Tutanova, her husband is Susova.
-She was born in Balashikha.
+Varvara's real name is Elena Tutanova, and by her husband - Susova.
+Born in Balashikha.
 I have been friends with music since childhood.
-When she was barely four years old, grandfather put little Alena (as the future singer was called by her relatives) at the accordion and began to play.
-Noticing his granddaughter's interest in music, discovering her hearing and voice, he took her to a music school.
-True, the girl did not like it there at first, but in order not to upset her parents, she continued to study.
-And then she did not even think that in the future she would connect her life with music, because she dreamed of a career as a fashion designer: she had the abilities and data for this.
+When she was barely four years old, her grandfather sat little Alena (as her family called the future singer) at the accordion and began to play.
+Noticing his granddaughter’s interest in music and discovering her hearing and voice, he took her to a music school.
+True, the girl didn’t like it there at first, but so as not to upset her parents, she continued to study.
+And then she didn’t even think that in the future she would connect her life with music, because she dreamed of a career as a clothing designer: she had the abilities and data for this.
 But the lessons at the music school were not in vain.
 Soon the girl forgot about sewing and became seriously interested in music.
-After graduating from school, she successfully entered the Gnessin School, after which, having received a red diploma, she continued her studies at GITIS with a degree in musical theater artist.
+After graduating from school, she successfully entered the Gnessin School, after which, having received a diploma with honors, she continued her studies at GITIS with a degree in musical theater artist.

 And then her creative career began.
-At first, Elena sang in restaurants, then, having signed a contract, she worked in the United Arab Emirates.
-Later, the singer thought about the creative pseudonym and. following the advice of Fyodor Bondarchuk, she chose the name of her grandmother - Varvara.
-Further in her biography was the theater of variety performances under the leadership of Lev Leshchenko, then she became his backing vocalist.
-But she dreamed of making her own career, dreaming of an intellectual euro-pop genre in which ethno music and pop melodies are organically intertwined.
+At first, Elena sang in restaurants, then, after signing a contract, she worked in the United Arab Emirates.
+Later, the singer thought about a creative pseudonym and... following the advice of Fyodor Bondarchuk, she chose the name of her grandmother - Varvara.
+Further in her biography there was a theater of variety performances under the direction of Lev Leshchenko, then she became his backing vocalist.
+But she dreamed of making her own career, dreaming of an intellectual Euro-pop genre in which ethno music and pop melodies are organically intertwined.

-During her solo career, Varvara recorded six albums and continues to work.
-She constantly tours across Russia and abroad, starring in music videos.
+During her solo career, Varvara has recorded six albums and continues to work.
+She constantly tours Russia and abroad and appears in videos.
 And with all this, she skillfully combines her personal life, taking care of her beloved husband and children.

-All that is known about the first marriage of the singer Varvara (nee Alena Tutanova) is that it was short-lived.
+All that is known about the first marriage of singer Varvara (nee Alena Tutanova) was that it was short-lived.
 Elena then managed to give birth to a son.
-And she worked hard to provide it.
+And she worked a lot to provide it.

-The singer found her own family happiness, having married a second time.
+The singer found her own family happiness by getting married for the second time.

-Her chosen one was Mikhail Susov, an entrepreneur, first vice president of MTS.
+Her chosen one was Mikhail Susov, entrepreneur, first vice president of MTS.
 Varvara met him during a cruise on the Volga in 1999.
-They got married a year later.
-And a year later, they became the happy parents of a little daughter, who was given the name Varvara.
-In total, the Susov family has four children: the eldest son of Varvara, Yaroslav, two children from Mikhail's first marriage - Vasily and Sergei, and the common daughter Varya, who has already taken her first steps as a singer.
+A year later they got married.
+And a year later they became the happy parents of a little daughter, who was given the name Varvara.
+In total, the Susov family has four children: Varvara’s eldest son Yaroslav, two children from Mikhail’s first marriage - Vasily and Sergei, and their common daughter Varya, who has already taken her first steps as a singer.

-The spouse supports his beloved wife in everything, helps her in her creative career.
-In the field of marriage, the singer became more popular, and her videos appeared on the central channels (earlier she could be seen and heard only on MTV and MuzTV).
-Mikhail is a business man, he loves order in everything.
-And Varvara does everything to make the family nest they have built to be comfortable for all family members.
-It should be noted that she skillfully combines work and housekeeping.
-Currently, Mikhail and Elena Susovs spend most of their time at their dacha, located 500 km from Moscow.
-Here they breed chickens and cows, make cheese themselves (Mikhail brought sourdough for it from Switzerland), pick berries, make preparations for the winter, bake bread.
+The husband supports his beloved wife in everything, helps her in her creative career.
+After marriage, the singer became more popular, and her videos appeared on central channels (previously she could only be seen and heard on MTV and MuzTV).
+Mikhail is a business person and loves order in everything.
+And Varvara does everything to ensure that the family nest they have created is cozy for all family members.
+It is worth noting that she skillfully combines work and housekeeping.
+Currently, Mikhail and Elena Susov spend most of their time at their dacha, located 500 km from Moscow.
+Here they raise chickens and cows, make their own cheese (Mikhail brought the starter for it from Switzerland), pick berries, make preparations for the winter, and bake bread.

-For the sake of family happiness, Varvara, in love with her profession, can change her plans, reschedule affairs, postpone concerts.
+For the sake of family happiness, Varvara, in love with her profession, can change her plans, reschedule things, postpone concerts.

-The success of the singer, the happy moments of her life can be followed by her photos posted on her personal Instagram page, where you can also see pictures of her children.
+You can follow the singer’s successes and happy moments in her life from her photographs posted on her personal Instagram page, where you can also see photographs of her children.

 Varvara notes that family and children are her main happiness.
-For two with her husband, the spouses have four.
+Between them and their husband, the spouses have four.

 Varvara, the youngest daughter of Elena and Mikhail, is trying on the role of a singer.

-Varvara Vizbor is a Russian singer, the granddaughter of the sixties bard Yuri Vizbor.
-Her favorite genres are jazz and lounge, but she also enjoys reworking songs by her grandfather, adding personality and new sound to them.
-Together with rapper L'One, she recorded the song "Echo of Love" from the soundtrack for the second season of the series "Chernobyl.
+Varvara Vizbor is a Russian singer, granddaughter of the sixties bard Yuri Vizbor.
+Her favorite genres are jazz and lounge, but she also enjoys reworking her grandfather's songs, adding personality and a new sound.
+Together with rapper L’One, she recorded the song “Echo of Love” from the soundtrack to the second season of the series “Chernobyl.
 Exclusion Zone".

 Childhood and adolescence

-A native Muscovite Varvara Sergeevna Vizbor was born on February 18, 1986 in a creative, intelligent family.
-Varvara's grandfather is the famous poet-bard Yuri Vizbor, the grandmother is a talented poet and writer Ariadna Yakusheva.
+A native Muscovite, Varvara Sergeevna Vizbor was born on February 18, 1986 into a creative, intelligent family.
+Varvara’s grandfather is the famous poet-bard Yuri Vizbor, her grandmother is the talented poet and writer Ariadna Yakusheva.

-Unfortunately, the girl was born a year after the death of her grandfather, but she met his work in early childhood.
-Parents bought a compilation disc containing his song "Night Road", which from the first chords sunk into Varya's soul.
-How surprised she was when her mother told me that it was grandfather's song!
+Unfortunately, the girl was born a year after her grandfather’s death, but she became acquainted with his work in early childhood.
+His parents bought a collection disc containing his song “Night Road,” which sank into Varya’s soul from the first chords.
+How surprised she was when her mother told her that this was her grandfather’s song!

-I was very surprised, because in our family there was no cult of grandfather - for us he was an ordinary person, a father and a grandfather, a member of the family.
+I was very surprised, because in our family there was no cult of grandfather - for us he was an ordinary person, father and grandfather, a member of the family.

 Since childhood, the girl was surrounded by a creative atmosphere, which could not but influence her worldview and future destiny.
-Representatives of the capital's bohemia often gathered in the house, sang, played music, recited poetry and staged impromptu performances.
-Parents instilled in her a good attitude towards people and the ability to communicate freely with a variety of people, and from her grandmother Varya inherited a sense of humor and an optimistic attitude towards life.
+Representatives of the capital's bohemians often gathered in the house, sang, played music, read poetry and staged impromptu performances.
+Her parents instilled in her a kind attitude towards people and the ability to communicate freely with a variety of people, and from her grandmother Varya inherited a sense of humor and an optimistic attitude towards life.

-The girl's parents, Tatyana Vizbor and Sergey Lobikov, also people of creative professions, immediately discerned the artistic and musical abilities of their daughter and took her to a theater studio.
-Becoming a first grader, Varvara enrolled in the school choir "Red Carnation", in which she sang until graduation.
+The girl’s parents, Tatyana Vizbor and Sergei Lobikov, also people of creative professions, immediately recognized their daughter’s artistic and musical abilities and took her to a theater studio.
+Having become a first-grader, Varvara enrolled in the school choir “Red Carnation”, in which she sang until graduation.

-She studied in the middle and preferred to spend her free time not reading textbooks, but at the rehearsals of the choir or in the children's theater.
-With his brother Yuri, they often arranged home concerts: Yura played, and Varya sang songs from the repertoire of her beloved Alla Pugacheva.
-Also, the girl was engaged in drawing and macrame.
+She was an average student and preferred to spend her free time not with textbooks, but at choir rehearsals or in the children's theater.
+With his brother Yuri, they often organized home concerts: Yura played, and Varya performed songs from the repertoire of her beloved Alla Pugacheva.
+The girl also practiced drawing and macrame.

-After leaving school, Varya tried to enter VGIK, but did not pass the competition.
-Failure did not cool the ardor of the ambitious girl, and on the advice of Alexei Batalov, a year later, she submitted documents to the Shchukin school.
-This time, her efforts were rewarded: Varvara became a student at a prestigious theater university, which she successfully graduated in 2007.
+After graduating from school, Varya tried to enter VGIK, but did not pass the competition.
+Failure did not dampen the ardor of the ambitious girl, and on the advice of Alexei Batalov, a year later she applied to the Shchukin School.
+This time her efforts were rewarded: Varvara became a student at a prestigious theater university, which she successfully graduated in 2007.

 Career

-The atmosphere in the School of Contemporary Play depressed me.
-I had to somehow declare myself, become punchy, quirky ...
-But they say that I am a grandfather by nature, and he was neither punchy nor quirky.
+The atmosphere at the School of Contemporary Play was depressing to me.
+I had to somehow declare myself, become punchy, resourceful...
+But they say that I am like my grandfather in character, but he was neither punchy nor resourceful.

-After serving in it for two years, Vizbor moved to the Moscow Theater of Miniatures (Teatrium on Serpukhovka), where she was finally able to fully realize herself as an actress.
-But all the same, there was an inner feeling of dissatisfaction, which disappeared when she took the microphone and began to sing.
-Varvara intuitively felt that being a singer was her true vocation, and since 2013 she decided to devote herself entirely to her singing career.
+After serving there for two years, Vizbor moved to the Moscow Theater of Miniatures (Theatrium on Serpukhovka), where she was finally able to fully realize herself as an actress.
+But there was still an inner feeling of dissatisfaction, which disappeared when she took the microphone and began to sing.
+Varvara intuitively felt that being a singer was her true calling, and since 2013 she decided to devote herself entirely to her singing career.

-While still a student, she began performing in clubs, where she met talented jazz musicians Sergei Khutas and Evgeny Borets.
+While still a student, she began performing in clubs, where she met talented jazz musicians Sergei Khutas and Evgeniy Borets.
 Soon the guys organized their own group “Vizbor V.S.
-Khutas ”, which existed for five years.
-The ensemble's repertoire consisted of original arrangements, whimsically combining elements of jazz, blues, traditional Russian motives and sacred music.
+Khutas”, which lasted five years.
+The group's repertoire consisted of original arrangements, intricately combining elements of jazz, blues, traditional Russian motifs and sacred music.

 Evening Urgant.
-Varvara Vizbor - And the winter will be big
+Varvara Vizbor - And there will be a great winter

-In 2015, their debut album "Strawberry" was released.
-The subsequent collections "Magic Fruit", "Mitten" and "Polyphony" Barbara recorded under her own name.
-They include both original works created by contemporary authors and songs of her legendary grandfather and grandmother in a new arrangement.
+In 2015, their debut album “Strawberry” was released.
+Varvara recorded the subsequent collections “Magic Fruit”, “Mitten” and “Polyphony” under her own name.
+They included both original works created by modern authors, and songs of her legendary grandparents in new arrangements.

 Varvara Vizbor - Lucy